kintsoogi/platform-bible-translation-notes/dev-notes.md

 - The `useWebViewState` function is different than keeping track of state in vscode.
   - Do I like it better or worse?
 It seems more intuitive to react, but also seems to focus us in on React.
   - Seems like local storage?
+- The debugging process is much more frustrating

 ### Questions